naman2304/notes/something.md

 **Dynamo-style databases are generally optimised for use cases that can tolerate eventual consistency.**

+* It is important to monitor whether databases are running with up-to-date values.
+* For leader-based, we can calculate replication lag (L2 log sequence number minus L1 log sequence number)
+* But in leaderless, there is no fixed order in which writes are applied, which makes monitoring more difficult.

 #### Sloppy quorums and hinted handoff

-Leaderless replication may be appealing for use cases that require high availability and low latency, and that can tolerate occasional stale reads.
+* Leaderless replication may be appealing for use cases that require high availability and low latency, and that can tolerate occasional stale reads.

-It's likely that the client won't be able to connect to _some_ database nodes during a network interruption.
+* It's likely that the client won't be able to connect to _some_ database nodes during a network interruption.
 * Is it better to return errors to all requests for which we cannot reach quorum of _w_ or _r_ nodes?
 * Or should we accept writes anyway, and write them to some nodes that are reachable but aren't among the _n_ nodes on which the value usually lives?

-The latter is known as _sloppy quorum_: writes and reads still require _w_ and _r_ successful responses, but those may include nodes that are not among the designated _n_ "home" nodes for a value.
+* The latter is known as _sloppy quorum_: writes and reads still require _w_ and _r_ successful responses, but those may include nodes that are not among the designated _n_ "home" nodes for a value.

-Once the network interruption is fixed, any writes are sent to the appropriate "home" nodes (_hinted handoff_).
+* Once the network interruption is fixed, any writes are sent to the appropriate "home" nodes (_hinted handoff_).

-Sloppy quorums are useful for increasing write availability: as long as any _w_ nodes are available, the database can accept writes.
+* Sloppy quorums are useful for increasing write availability: as long as any _w_ nodes are available, the database can accept writes.
 This also means that you cannot be sure to read the latest value for a key, because it may have been temporarily written to some nodes outside of _n_.

 ##### Multi-datacenter operation